ScottStevenWhite/DocsInARow/README.md

 * `text_processing.py`: Provides functions for text-related processing tasks.
 It includes functions to extract text from images using OCR, correct text using OpenAI's GPT-3 model, categorize documents using GPT-3, and generate meaningful filenames.

 * `tests/test_text_processing.py`: Contains unit tests for the functions in `text_processing.py`.
 It ensures that the text processing functions are working as expected.

+* `utils.py`: This file provides utility functions for your application.
+Here's a breakdown of what each function does:

+   - `get_windows_folder(CSIDL_FOLDER)`: Retrieves the current path of a Windows special folder (like 'My Documents', 'My Pictures', etc.) by its `CSIDL` value.

+   - `get_windows_documents_folder()`: Uses the `get_windows_folder()` function to get the current path of the 'My Documents' folder in Windows.

+   - `get_windows_pictures_folder()`: Uses the `get_windows_folder()` function to get the current path of the 'My Pictures' folder in Windows.

+   - `move_file_to_date_dir(filename, base_dir=None)`: Moves a given file to a date-specific directory in the 'Documents' folder.
+If the 'Documents' folder isn't specified, it defaults to the 'My Documents' folder in Windows, or the '~/Documents' folder in non-Windows systems.
+The date-specific directory is formatted as 'Year/Month'.
+If either the base directory or date-specific directory doesn't exist, they are created.

 ## Contribution